flemosr/tonic-richer-error/README.md

 ## Examples

 The examples bellow cover a basic use case.
-A more complete server and client implementation can be found at the [examples] directory.
+More complete server and client implementations can be found at the [examples] directory.

 ### Server Side: Generating `tonic::Status` with an `ErrorDetails` struct
 ```rust